 Performance Measure 7.1.
-Program Participants shall employ appropriate forest harvesting technology and in-woods manufacturing processes and practices to minimize waste and ensure efficient utilization of harvested trees, where consistent with other SFI 2015-2019 Forest Management Standard Objectives.
+Certified Organizations shall employ appropriate forest harvesting technology and in-woods manufacturing processes to minimize waste and ensure efficient utilization of harvested trees, where consistent with other SFI Standard objectives.

-- 1. Program or monitoring system to ensure efficient utilization, which may include provisions to ensure: - a. management of harvest residue (e.g., slash, limbs, tops) considers economic, social and environmental factors (e.g., organic and nutrient value to future forests and the potential of increased fuels build-up) and other utilization needs; - b. training or incentives to encourage qualified logging professionals to enhance utilization; - c. exploration of markets for underutilized species and low-grade wood and alternative markets (e.g., bioenergy markets); or - d. periodic inspections and reports noting utilization and product separation.
+- 1. Program or monitoring system to ensure efficient utilization, using provisions such as: - a. management of harvest residue (such as: slash, limbs, tops) considers economic, social and environmental factors (such as organic and nutrient value to future forests and the potential of increased fuels build-up) and other utilization needs; - b. training or incentives to encourage loggers to enhance utilization; - c. exploration of markets for underutilized species and low-grade wood and alternative markets (such as bioenergy markets); or - d. periodic inspections and reports noting utilization and product separation.

 Objective 8.
-Recognize and Respect Indigenous Peoples' Rights
+Recognize and Respect Indigenous Peoples' Rights.